aaron-at97/proyectoBookiernes/readme.md

-The company has decided to hire us because we work computerizing workflows and trying to avoid economic losses with a best structured idea and workspace.
-Besides of this, we need to centralize the workflow and the communication between all the members of this company.
+The company has decided to hire us because we work computerizing workflows and trying to avoid economic losses with the best structured idea and workspace.
+Also, we need to centralize the workflow, and the communication between all the members of this company.

 ## Prerequisites